jakobatgithub/TicTacToe/README.md

    ```bash
    git push origin feature-branch-name
    ```
-5. Open a pull request in the original repository.
+5. Open a pull request.

 ---

 ## License

 This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this project as per the terms of the license.
+Feel free to use, modify, and distribute it under the terms of the license.

 ---

-## Acknowledgements

-- Thanks to [Your Name or Organization] for inspiration and guidance.
-- Special appreciation to the Python community for their continuous support.

----

-Enjoy the game! 🕹️
+Enjoy exploring reinforcement learning with Tic Tac Toe! 🕹️